aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 **Where they excel:** Regulated industries where AI deployment requires regulatory alignment.
 The integration with their audit and risk practices is unique and useful for enterprises that need defensible governance documentation.

-**Typical engagement:** 3-6 months, $400K-$2M depending on scope.
+**Typical engagement:** 3-6 months, $400K-$2M depending on scope (based on typical market rates).
 Output is heavy on policy, governance documentation, and management system design.

 ### KPMG — Trusted AI 10-pillar framework